Ryan Long

-Ryan Marcus Long (born February 3, 1973) is a former Major League Baseball outfielder and current coach.
-He played for the Kansas City Royals during the season.
-In six games Long had two hits in nine at-bats, with two RBIs.
+Ryan Marcus Long (born February 3, 1973) is an American former professional baseball outfielder who currently serves as the hitting coach for the Toros de Tijuana of the Mexican League.
+He played in Major League Baseball (MLB) for the Kansas City Royals during the season.

+Playing career

+In six games Long had two hits in nine at-bats, with two RBI.
 He played right field, batting and throwing right-handed.
-He was drafted by the Royals in the second round of the 1991 amateur draft.
+He was drafted by the Royals in the second round of the 1991 Major League Baseball draft.
 Although he played in only six games for the Royals, Long spent ten seasons playing at various levels in the minor leagues.
-While playing baseball for Dobie High School in Texas, Long and the Longhorns lost a playoff game against a team in which future New York Yankee, Andy Pettitte played.
+While playing baseball for Dobie High School in Texas, Long and the Longhorns lost a playoff game against a team on which future New York Yankee, Andy Pettitte played.

 Coaching career

 For several years Long was the hitting coach for the Pittsburgh Pirates' High-A affiliate, the Bradenton Marauders in the Florida State League.
 He previously served as a hitting coach for the Altoona Curve which is the Pirates High-A affiliate and the Burlington Bees, the Midwest League affiliate for the Royals.
 In 2018 and 2019, Long was the hitting coach for the Triple-A Indianapolis Indians.
-He was also batting coach for the Lotte Giants in KBO from 2020-2023.
+He was also batting coach for the Lotte Giants of the KBO League from 2020–2023.
 The Toronto Blue Jays hired Long in 2024 to be the hitting coach for the Triple-A Buffalo Bisons.

+On November 9, 2025, Long was hired to serve as the hitting coach for the Toros de Tijuana of the Mexican League.